apache/arrow-cookbook/python/source/data.rst

 Appending tables to an existing table
 =====================================

-If you have data split in two different tables, it's possible to combine them into a single table that is the concatenation of the original tables.
+If you have data split across two different tables, it is possible to concatenate their rows into a single table.

-If we have the list of oscar nominations divided in two different tables:
+If we have the list of Oscar nominations divided between two different tables:

 .. testcode::